Nikon D780 vs Sony A9 II

 - More heavily discounted: Has been on the market for longer (launched in October 2019).

-If the count of individual advantages (bullet points above) is taken as a guide, the A9 II comes out slightly ahead of the D780 (9 : 8 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A9 II emerges as the winner of the match-up (10 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Nikon D780 and the Sony A9 II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Mirrorless Interchangeable Lens Camera listings whether the two cameras rank among the cream of the crop.